Broken Freedom Song: Live from San Francisco

-Broken Freedom Song: Live from San Francisco is a live album by Kris Kristofferson, released in 2003 (see 2003 in music) on the Oh Boy record label.
+Broken Freedom Song: Live from San Francisco is a live album by Kris Kristofferson, released in 2003 on the Oh Boy record label.
 Recorded in San Francisco on July 19, 2002, the album features few of Kristofferson's most well-known songs, one of the sole exceptions being the title track.
 The subject matter is largely political and many of the numbers featured are protest songs, but several love songs were performed as well.